CopyCat73/Pure-Dev/INSTALL.md

 # Pure Exporter setup instructions

 After unzipping the installer files to a folder, run setup.exe.
+The installer might be blocked by Windows Smartscreen.
+In this case click on "more info" and start the installer from there.

-You will be greeted by the welcome screen:
+Next you will be greeted by the welcome screen:

 ![setup_1](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/setup_1.png)